isc-projects/bind9/doc/arm/reference.rst

    absolute path, and *must* be writable by the effective user ID of the ``named`` process.

+   The option takes effect only at the time that the configuration option is parsed; if other files are being included before or after specifying the new ``directory``, the ``directory`` option must be listed before any other directive (like ``include``) that can work with relative files.
+The safest way to include files is to use absolute file names.

 ``dnstap``
    ``dnstap`` is a fast, flexible method for capturing and logging DNS traffic.
 Developed by Robert Edmonds at Farsight Security, Inc., and